weliveindetail/blog/_posts/2022-11-27-gdb-jit-interface-101.md

 ### LLVM JIT support

 At the time of writing, LLVM comes with two different JIT-linker implementations: RuntimeDyLD and JITLink.
 RuntimeDyLD was designed as a dynamic loader for LLVM's monolithic MCJIT implementation.
-As it grew into a fully flegded cross-platform JIT-linker, it surpassed the limits of its architecture and became increasingly harder to maintain and extend (for different code models, EH registration, TLS support, etc.).
+As it grew into a fully fledged cross-platform JIT-linker, it surpassed the limits of its architecture and became increasingly harder to maintain and extend (for different code models, EH registration, TLS support, etc.).
 With the rise of LLVM's composable ORC JIT libraries, JITLink came up as a replacement for RuntimeDyLD and today it is set to become the default JIT-linker for most LLVM target platforms.

 RuntimeDyLD provides a `JITEventListener` interface for clients to run actions when new code is loaded or unloaded.
 Debug object registration is implemented in the [GDBRegistrationListener](https://github.com/llvm/llvm-project/blob/release/15.x/llvm/lib/ExecutionEngine/GDBRegistrationListener.cpp){:target="_blank"}.
 JITLink provides a much more comprehensive [plugin interface](https://github.com/llvm/llvm-project/blob/release/15.x/llvm/include/llvm/ExecutionEngine/Orc/ObjectLinkingLayer.h#L60-L95){:target="_blank"}, which allows to hook into the linking process at various stages.
 In early 2021, I implemented a simple [DebugObjectManagerPlugin for JITLink](https://reviews.llvm.org/rGef2389235c5dec03be93f8c9585cd9416767ef4c){:target="_blank"} that works for ELF objects in both cases, in-process and [out-of-process JITing](https://github.com/llvm/llvm-project/blob/release/15.x/llvm/examples/OrcV2Examples/LLJITWithRemoteDebugging/LLJITWithRemoteDebugging.cpp){:target="_blank"}.
 Later that year the [GDBJITDebugInfoRegistrationPlugin](https://github.com/llvm/llvm-project/blob/release/15.x/llvm/include/llvm/ExecutionEngine/Orc/DebuggerSupportPlugin.h){:target="_blank"} for MachO support landed upstream.